 - Karen Ferguson, Business and Economics Teacher

 Access a wide range of practical, research-informed strategies to improve teaching and learning via the online asynchronous course.
-The course is priced at £50 per teacher and can be paid in two instalments.
+The course is priced at £50 per teacher.
 Each teacher has their own account and can download unbranded templates for use in their lessons.

 2. Teachers integrate the strategies